 Being a parent is terrifying.

-Being an MK or TCK parent takes a strong prayer life, nerves of steel and a whole bunch of support behind you.
+Being an MK or TCK parent it a little more terrifying.
+It takes a strong prayer life, nerves of steel and a whole bunch of support behind you.

 They have to face fear.
 Step out and walk in the unknown.
-Many times alone.
+Many times all by themselves.

 They conquer.
 They battle.
 They realize how weak they are and how strong God is on a daily basis.